larq/zookeeper/CONTRIBUTING.md

 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
 Target the project's `master` branch.
 - Wait for approval.
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

 And last but not least: Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

+## Code style

+We use [`black`](https://black.readthedocs.io/en/stable/) to format all of our code.
+We recommend installing it as a plugin for your favorite [code editor](https://black.readthedocs.io/en/stable/editor_integration.html).

+## Publish release

+1. Increment the version number in `setup.py`, and make a PR with that change.

+2. Wait until your PR is reviewed and merged.

+3. Go to the [GitHub releases](https://github.com/larq/zookeeper/releases), edit the release notes of the draft release, change the tag to the desired version (e.g. `v0.7.0`) and hit "Publish release".

+4. A [GitHub action](https://github.com/larq/zookeeper/actions) will automatically publish a release to [PyPI](https://pypi.org/) based on the tag.